Going to the range is an enjoyable pastime, but do you sometimes feel like there could be more to it?

 With skeet, they move across the field in front of the shooter.
 Both are very regimented: competitors can expect to stand in the same place and see clay targets presented at the same trajectory and speed almost anywhere in the world.

-The details change between the different variations of each, such as with double trap, Olympic/international trap, English skeet, and helice (which also uses a completely unique clay target).
+The details change between the different variations of each, such as with double trap, Olympic/international trap, English skeet, and helice (a weird, spinning skeet with wings).

 Because target presentation is consistent in trap and skeet, the challenge becomes being able to break every clay every time.